Shalaby00/final_project/README.md

         self.h=1200
         self.v=400
 ```
-Now, I can pass these values through one of my cards:
+After I've assigned this object to a player, I can pass the values stored within the object through one of my functions:

 ```
-    def level_off(player):
+def climb(player):
+    # the player climbs for 30 seconds, hence their new altitude is determined by their climb rate
+    player.h = player.h + 30*(player.c)
+    # climbing comes with a marginal loss of speed
-        player.v = 80*(player.v**0.3+(1/player.v))
+    player.v = 0.95*player.v
     print(player.name, end="")
-        print(" leveled off!\n")
+    print(" started climbing...\n")
     return 0
 ```

-As the speed of a player increases, this logarithmic function makes sure that this card's effects don't compound.
-As this card is played at high speeds, it becomes less effective.
+Instead of taking an argument for each variable, I simply have to pass the function an object.
+Hence, I can manipulate the data stored within each object without having to resort to verbose and convoluted code for modifying each plane's parameters.

+This system allowed me to overcome significant challenges when it came to introducing plane selections and pvp mode.
+Ultimately, it enabled me to use the same 'cards' for all of my players, regardless of their aricraft.
+Both human and computer opponents now share the same set of move functions, drastically simplifying my code.

 * An explanation of data abstraction as it is used in your program.

+Although I have touched on the class-object system I've used, I'll elaborate further on how this system is used for the purpose of data abstraction.

 ```
 def choose_plane():